Data Management Plans Overview

-- What standards will be used for documentation and metadata?
+- How will it be organized and what standards will be used for documentation and metadata?

 - What steps will be taken to protect privacy, security, confidentiality, intellectual property or other rights?

-- If you allow others to reuse your data, how will the data be accessed and shared?
+- If you allow others to reuse your data, how, where and when will the data be accessed and shared?

-- How will the data be archived and preserved?
+- Where will the data be archived and preserved?

-- Data Management Plan Elements provides additional information besides the five major questions above.
+This section expands on the five major questions a DMP should answer.
 This information was adapted from the Inter-University Consortium for Political and Social Research as part of their Framework for Creating a Data Management Plan.